-Pros & Cons of State Farm Homeowners Insurance
+Pros and Cons of State Farm Homeowners Insurance

-✓ Largest homeowners insurance company in the country
+✓ Is the largest homeowners insurance company in the country

 State Farm has five discounts to help customers save on their premiums, but their availability can vary depending on your property and personal information: